fornwall/rust-script/docs/README.md

 ## Templates

 You can use templates to avoid having to re-specify common code and dependencies.
-You can view a list of your templates by running `rust-script templates list` (note the hyphen), or show the folder in which they should be stored by running `rust-script templates show`.
-You can dump the contents of a template using `rust-script templates dump NAME`.
+You can find out the directory where templates are store and view a list of your templates by running `rust-script --list-templates`.

 Templates are Rust source files with two placeholders: `#{prelude}` for the auto-generated prelude (which should be placed at the top of the template), and `#{script}` for the contents of the script itself.